carlauranga/carla2-btea-nb/README.md

 GGTCTATTTGCCATAATCTTTGGTTTTGTAC

 This entire sequence was re-blasted using the NCBI online database.
 The top hit was a sequence homologous to *Crassostrea gigas* (Pacific Oyster) nuclear receptor corepressor 1-like (LOC105327345), transcript variant X7, mRNA.
+According to Yamamoto et al., (2011) this gene modulates muscle mass and oxidative function in mice.
+Since muscle movement does not seem to be a part of sexual reproduction in the geoduck it remains to be determined what hormonal role this gene plays in the geoduck.